Introduction to IP address

 TCP/IP PRTOCOL SUIT

-Physical and Data link Layer
+Physical and Data link

-At the physical and data link layer, TCP/IP does not define any specific protocol.
-It support all of the standard and proprietary protocol which LAN, MAN and WAN.
+any specific protocol.
+It support all of the standard and proprietary protocol

 Network Layer

-At the network layer TCP/IP supports the internetworking protocol which contains four supported protocols: ARP, RARP, ICMP and IGMP
+protocol which contains four supported protocols: ARP, RARP, ICMP and IGMP

 TCP/IP Protocol Suit